bootique/bootique-kafka/README.md

 ## Producer/Consumer Configuration

-Configure parameters in the YAML:
+Configure parameters in the YAML.
+Note that practically all of these settings can be overridden when creating a specific Producer or Consumer instance via `KafkaProducerFactory` or `KafkaConsumerFactory`.
+So this is just a collection of defaults for the most typical Producer or Consumer:

 ```yaml
 kafkaclient: